Grand Avenue Arts/Bunker Hill station: Connections

 Note: * indicates commuter service that operates only during weekday rush hours.

 Notable places nearby

-The station's name reflects the location within walking distance of museums and arts centers, such as The Broad, Museum of Contemporary Art, the Walt Disney Concert Hall, the Roy & Edna Disney CalArts Theatre (REDCAT), the Music Center, and California Plaza.
+The station's name reflects the location within walking distance of Los Angeles's World Trade Center which includes museums and arts centers, such as The Broad, Museum of Contemporary Art, the Walt Disney Concert Hall, the Roy & Edna Disney CalArts Theatre (REDCAT), the Music Center, and California Plaza.
 Other nearby sites include: